 iv.
 Flexibility: This is especially important if you need to scale your campaign on short notice.
 Your ranking tool should provide enough flexibility that you can scale (up or down) at a very short notice.

 Over the last few months, I have used Rank Ranger because it meets all the above requirements.
 And it's relatively cheap and they can customize the package for your specific company's requirements.

 Analytics: Reporting traffic is at the cornerstone for any internet marketing campaign.
 By default, Google Analytics is a widely used tool because it's free and easy to set-up.
 On the downside, the tool does not provide 100% transparency of the data (think about "not provided").
-As an in-house SEO marketer, I would opt for another analytics tool like Omniture, which discloses all the traffic data.
+As an in-house marketer of SEO in Minneapolis , I would opt for another analytics tool like Omniture, which discloses all the traffic data.
 This will provide a much clearer picture of all the traffic coming to your site.

 Backlink Tool: Internet marketing cannot be done without the use of an extensive backlink analysis tool.
 There are quite a few available in the market, but the top 3 in my opinion are Ahrefs, Majestic and MOZ.
 Backlink tools help analyze all the types of links pointing to a website.
 This is crucial (especially after the latest Google updates) to determine the quality of links pointing to a site.
 In addition, you can also do competitive analysis on other sites and determine what type of links your competitors are acquiring.
 Personally, I use two backlink tools because of the varying accuracy of these types of software.